Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

-Table \ref{table_EC_RS} shows that QRGMM achieves comparable performance to $\text{TS}^+$ and KN, all exceeding the 95\% target level, demonstrating its effectiveness for real-time decision-making.
+Table \ref{table_EC_RS} shows that QRGMM, Diffusion, and RectFlow achieve comparable performance to $\text{TS}^+$ and KN, all exceeding the 95\% target level, demonstrating their effectiveness for real-time decision-making.
 In contrast, CWGAN's lower performance indicates insufficient distributional accuracy for practical simulation-based decision-making.

 Unlike traditional R\&S-C procedures that require pre-specified summary statistics for comparing alternatives (e.g., $\text{TS}^+$ ranks by expected performance but cannot handle quantile criteria), generative metamodels allow flexible selection of evaluation metrics at decision time.
 In treatment selection, patients may evaluate options using criteria beyond expected effects.
 Generative metamodels accommodate this real-time selection of single or multiple comparison metrics.